TMI: Has social media made us oversharers?

 “And then I think it’s healthy dialogue in the comments section.”

-So where’s the line between a healthy amount of personal information and oversharing?
+So where is the line between a healthy amount of personal information and oversharing?

 As Candice put it: “I reject this concept of oversharing.
 It’s in the eye of the beholder.”

-What’s your take on using social media to discuss the more intimate details of your life?
+What is your take on using social media to discuss the more intimate details of your life?
 DM me on Instagram at @theusualplace_nat.
 Share with me your views on this episode or what topics you think I should discuss on my show.

 I’ll see you next time at The Usual Place,